Introduction

 - Mild Detergent or Baking Soda Paste:

-- A mild detergent solution or a paste made from baking soda and water can be effective for a variety of stains.
+- A mix of mild detergent or a paste made from baking soda and water can handle a variety of stains.

 For Oil-Based Stains